-3.10 As of the 31st March 2020, phase 2 housing allocations from the Selby District Local Plan (which was adopted in 2005) had a combined capacity of 730 dwellings.
-The number that is assessed and projected to be delivered in the next 5 years is 110.
+3.10 As of the 31st March 2021, phase 2 housing allocations from the Selby District Local Plan (which was adopted in 2005) had a combined capacity of 960 dwellings.
+The number that is assessed and projected to be delivered in the next 5 years is 205.
+Assurances have been sought from landowners and site promoters on the delivery of these sites, as per table 1 above.